HSN204 - Food Microbiology and HACCP

 This unit will provide students with an understanding of the diversity of food spoilage agents and food pathogens involved in food-borne disease, along with skills in microbiological analysis of food processes in industry.
 Topics covered include: microbial taxonomy; growth and kinetics of food pathogens and food spoilage microorganisms; control of microbial load including predictive microbiology, as standard test methods; instrumental methodology and rapid molecular methods of detection and identification of microorganisms in foods using knowledge of food processes and techniques; modified atmosphere packaging, quality control and microbiological Hazard Analysis Critical Control Points (HACCP) analysis; mode of action of food preservatives; food sanitation and hygiene processes and water quality analysis.

-Assessment task 1: Two laboratory reports (500 words each) and online MCQ test 30%
+Assessment task 1: Two laboratory reports (maximum of 1000 words each) worth 20% of final grade each.

 Assessment task 3: Examination (2 hours) 50%